gracious-tech/copy.church/src/articles/command-many-overlook/index.md

 ## 1. Paul's Point is that He Didn't Make Use of the Right

-After giving strong arguments and numerous examples regarding the right to financial support, one would expect to hear Paul say "and that's why I accepted support while with you."
-But instead, Paul follows them with: "Nevertheless, we have not made use of this right" (1 Cor 9:12).
+After giving strong arguments and numerous examples regarding the right to financial support, one would expect to hear Paul say <q>and that's why I accepted support while with you.</q> But instead, Paul follows them with: <q>But we have not made use of this right</q> (1 Cor 9:12).

 So Paul is not promoting the exercising of financial rights but rather modelling an ethic of free giving.
 He does not argue for the right to financial support to justify himself, but rather to demonstrate restraint for the sake of the gospel.